Non-Immigrant “Business” Visa (Non-Immigrant B)

 Marriage or Guardian Visa

-This visa is intended those who are married with Thai Nationals, or whose spouse is employed by a company in Thailand or has a son or daughter who are Thai nationals or pursuing education in Thailand.
+This visa is intended for those foreigners who are married to Thai nationals, or whose spouse is employed by a company in Thailand or who has a son or daughter who are either Thai nationals or pursuing education in Thailand.
 According to Immigration Act B.E.2522, a foreigner married to a Thai national (i.e. a person of Thai nationality already holding permanent resident status and Thai national ID card) is eligible to apply for a marriage visa in Thailand.
 The first requirement is for the applicant to have entered the country with a non-immigrant visa.
-The holder of the non-immigrant visa can then apply within ninety days of entering Thailand for a one-year extension to stay based on marriage.
+The holder of the non-immigrant visa can then apply within 90 days of entering Thailand for a one-year extension to stay based on marriage.
 There are also financial requirements which must be met.
 Once the permission to stay has been extended, the visa holder is allowed to stay in the Kingdom for a full year without having to leave the country.
 The one-year permit to stay is renewable every year.

 Requirements And Benefits

-A marriage visa in Thailand is applicable not only directly in the case of a Thai spouse, but also in cases where another family member is a Thai national – although this is limited to the biological children, spouse, adopted children, children of the spouse, or parents.
-To apply for a marriage visa there are certain requirements that the foreign applicant must meet which include:
+A marriage visa in Thailand is applicable not only directly in the case of a Thai spouse, but also in cases where another family member is a Thai national – although this is limited to the biological children, spouses, adopted children, children of the spouse, or parents.
+To apply for a marriage visa certain requirements that the foreign applicant must meet include:

-- Must be legally married to a Thai citizen.
+- The applicant shall be legally married to a Thai citizen.

-- The applicant must also be able to show an income of 40,000 baht or 400,000 baht in a Thai bank account that has been in the account for at least 60 days at the time of application.
+- The applicant must also be able to show either an income of THB 40,000 or THB 400,000 in a Thai bank account provided that the money has been kept in the account for at least 60 days at the time of application.